noviawu/My-Personal-Site/README.md

 # My-Personal-Site
-My second personal site with improved CSS, bootstrap framework is used for photography page
+My static personal site, bootstrap framework is used for photography page